If you'd like to know when new newsletters are published

 In the Awards last year, we saw several destinations which were beginning to rethink the tourist volumes and market segments that they would attract post-COVID and some who were considering demarketing.
 The apparently inexorable increase in visitor numbers has been halted by the pandemic.
 Many destinations have had a ‘breather’.
 A reminder of what their place was like before the hordes arrived.
 An opportunity to rethink tourism and perhaps to decide to use tourism rather than be used by it.

 We travel to experience other cultures, communities, and places.
 If everywhere was the same, why travel?
 Though we seek diversity through travel, we’ve noticed that diversity is not always reflected in the industry that helps others have such experiences.
 Diversity is a broad term: “identities include, but are not limited to, ability, age, ethnicity, gender identity and expression, immigration status, intellectual differences, national origin, race, religion, sex, and sexual orientation.”
 We do not expect to find an organisation that has made demonstrable progress on all of these in the last few years.
 For our industry, it is about who we employ at various levels, who we market to, the way we present the destinations we sell, the range of experiences we promote, and the stories we tell.
+How well do we reflect the diversity of the destinations we sell?

 The COVID-19 pandemic has dramatically increased the amount of single-use plastic, adding to the plastic waste crisis.
 Plastic waste is now entering the food chain of other species as well as ours.
 Once plastic enters watercourses, it ends in gyros of garbage in the oceans, on beaches and in the stomachs of fish we then eat.
 The industry needs to do more to reduce its use of single-use plastics and take responsibility and work with local communities and their governments to capture waste plastic with nets and floating barriers and upcycle it as cobbles, furniture and crafts.

 There is still a place for CSR1.0 and philanthropy, as is evident from last year’s Sustaining Employees and Communities through the Pandemic category.
 However, by adapting the way they do business, accommodation providers and tour operators can create additional market opportunities for local communities in their supply chains and create opportunities to sell goods and services directly to tourists.
 This diversifies the local economy and enriches the destination in both senses, creating additional livelihoods for locals and a richer range of activities, food and drink, and craft and art products for tourists.
-Destinations can assist these changes by, amongst other things, providing micro-finance, training and mentoring, creating market places and performance spaces and providing marketing assistance.
+Destinations can assist these changes by, amongst other things, providing micro-finance, training and mentoring, creating marketplaces and performance spaces and providing marketing assistance.

 We are looking for nominations and applications from businesses and destinations that can share how they have created additional livelihoods through SME and micro-entrepreneurial activity and report the impacts of their efforts.
 We are looking for examples to recognise that can assist in encouraging others to engage and make change.